OpenHMD/OpenHMD/README.md

 ## Requirements
 You can either use [Ninja](https://ninja-build.org) in conjunction with [Meson](https://mesonbuild.com/) or [CMake](https://cmake.org). <br>
 You'll also need a copy of [hidapi](https://github.com/signal11/hidapi/).
+We recommend to use our [fork](https://github.com/OpenHMD/hidapi) of hidapi.

 ## Language bindings
 - [Go bindings](https://github.com/Apfel/OpenHMD-GO) by [Marko (Apfel)](https://github.com/Apfel)